umd-cmsc389e/spring25/projectfinal/README.md

 ### 7. Compile a report
 - 1 to 2 paragraphs, should not be long.
 Just tell us:
     - What did your program aim to accomplish?
+    - How long did it take to run?
     - Did you run into any problems?
 If so, how did you solve them?
     - How did you verify your program?
 Include screenshots if you want :D